Nusszopf/web-nusszopf/projects/webapp/README.md

 | +-- /utils
 ```

-### Root / .next / .storybook / .vercel
+### ./

-All configuration-files for specific libraries and dev-tooling, etc.
+All configuration-files for specific libraries, dev-tooling, etc.

 ### /docs